breck7/pldb/readme.md

 console.log(require("pldb").javascript.appeared)
 ```

-Documentation for the columns is available here: https://pldb.com/docs/columns.html.
+Documentation for the CSV is available here: https://pldb.com/docs/csv.html.

 ## To add a new language